General properties of the RABBITT at parity mixing conditions: Introduction

-Combining polarization control with atto\-second metrology is the next milestone toward understanding photo processes.
+Combining polarization control with atto\-second metrology is the next milestone toward understanding photoprocesses.
 It can help to extract information about continuum-continuum couplings \cite{Bharti2021}, pave the way to control spin polarization \cite{Barth13,Hartung16,Milocevic2016,Gryzlova2020_2} or assess molecular chirality \cite{Goetz2019,atoms6040061}.

 The investigations have shown that polarization acts differently for atto\-second schemes with \cite{Popova2022,Jasarevic2023,Gebre2024} and without \cite{Hockett2017,Boll2017,Kheifets2023,popova2025} parity mixing.
 Here we develop an analysis of polarization effects on the photoelectron angular distributions in the 2-SB RABBITT scheme.